jxrrelo/Cryplet/README.md

 # Cryplet

 ## Description
 Cryptocurrencies have been taking off lately so it will be interesting to see how a simple transaction could be constructed and verified cryptographically.
-Cryplet, or a cryptocurrency wallet, is a physical medium which stores the private/public key pairs that allows cryptocurrency transactions to take place.
+Cryplet, or a cryptocurrency wallet, is a physical or software medium which stores the private/public key pairs that allows cryptocurrency transactions to take place.
 In addition to this basic function of storing the keys, a cryptocurrency wallet more often also offers the functionality of encrypting and/or signing information.

 ## Motivations
 Just like the way people keep cash or cards in a physical wallet, bitcoins and other cryptocurrencies can be thought of as being stored in a wallet that can be hardware-based or web-based.
 The wallet can also reside on a mobile device, on a computer desktop, or kept safe by printing the private keys and addresses used for access on paper.
 But how safe are any of these digital wallets?
 The answer to this depends on how the user manages the wallet.
 Every wallet contains a set of private keys without which the owner cannot access their cryptocurrency.
 The biggest danger in cryptocurrency security is perhaps the individual user revealing the private key or developers who did not securely implement their applications as we shall see some examples later.
 Without the private key, the user will never have access to his/her cryptocurrencies again.
 Besides this problem, a user can also lose his/her cryptocurrencies by computer malfunctions (crashing a hard drive), hacking, or simply losing the physical device where the digital wallet resides.
 While there are many factors that contribute to security such as smart contract bugs, this project focuses exclusively on the cryptography and its application.
 We start with how private keys are generated, then how public keys and addresses are subsequently derived.
 Then we construct a simple transaction and verify it.
 Finally, we examine its security and research that looks into its weaknesses.